Skip to main content

 You'll see the agent's output streamed in real time — text, tool calls, and results.
 Press Ctrl+C to detach (the session keeps running).

-You can also spawn sessions from the web UI by clicking New Chat and selecting an environment.
+You can also spawn sessions from the web UI by typing your request into the chat interface.

 What's next